Measles Outbreaks

 Measles Outbreak Costs

 In April 2021, the journal Pediatrics published a study indicating that treatment costs were $47,479 per hospitalized case during a measles outbreak.
-In January 2020, Clinical Infectious Diseases published a meta-study calculating the median price per hospitalized measles case as $32,805.
+In January 2020, Clinical Infectious Diseases published a meta-analysis estimating the median price per hospitalized measles case at $32,805.

 Measles Testing